facebookresearch/barlowtwins/README.md

 - To use multiple nodes without SLURM, see suggestion by Shoaib: https://github.com/facebookresearch/barlowtwins/issues/13#issuecomment-813126587

-- Barlow Twins on CIFAR-10: https://github.com/IgorSusmelj/barlowtwins
+- Barlow Twins on CIFAR-10 (PyTorch): https://github.com/IgorSusmelj/barlowtwins

-- An intriguing connection of Barlow Twins with the HSIC independence criterion, and some awesome results on small datasets (CIFAR10, STL10 and Tiny-ImageNet): https://github.com/yaohungt/Barlow-Twins-HSIC
+- An intriguing connection of Barlow Twins with the HSIC independence criterion, and some awesome results on small datasets (CIFAR10, STL10 and Tiny-ImageNet) in PyTorch: https://github.com/yaohungt/Barlow-Twins-HSIC

 - A tensorflow implementation of Barlow Twins on CIFAR-10, by Sayak Paul: https://github.com/sayakpaul/Barlow-Twins-TF